uaraven/omg/readme.md

 ### Object Matcher Generator

-Java library to quickly match objects against a pattern declared as JSON (or with DSL)
+Java library to quickly match objects against a pattern declared at runtime with DSL (or JSON or SQL-like language).

 Supports matching properties of types:

-- long, int, short, byte, char and boxed types
-- double, float and boxed types
+- any numeric type + their boxed counterparts
 - String
 - Enums
 - Arbitrary objects